 The simplest form of nakation can be very minimalist.
 Take whatever you would normally pack on a clothed (often referred to by naturists as “textile”) vacation but leave most of the clothes behind.
-A couple of items you might want to consider packing, though: a tee shirt or top for when you’re cooking over a grill (frying bacon in the nude is just too risky) and good footwear as campgrounds are not usually level and smooth.
+A couple of items you might want to consider packing, though: a tee shirt or top for when you’re cooking over a grill (frying bacon in the nude is just too risky) and hiking boots as campgrounds are not usually level and smooth.

 2. Staying At A Nude Resort